 The closest airport to Flagler Beach is Daytona Beach airport, but Orlando is a close second roughly 50 miles inland.
 I have found that you can get much cheaper flights in and out of Orlando as it is a larger airport than Daytona Beach or Jacksonville.

 Check for the best available flights here: Cheap Flights To Orlando Airport

 Driving?
 Whichever way you are traveling on I-95, the exit for Flagler Beach is FL-100.
 East over the Intracoastal Waterway to State Road A1A.
 Very easy to drive in and out of this beach town with easy access to the ocean.

 Flagler Beach on Florida’s East Coast, is known for its less crowded, gorgeous beaches, fishing, and surfing.
 It’s a great place to enjoy the outdoors, with plenty of parks and nature trails to explore.

 This old Florida beach town is also home to many restaurants, coffee shops and cute stores.
 We had lunch at the Funky Pelican which is located right at the Flagler Beach Pier overlooking the Atlantic Ocean.

 Funky Pelican IS open.
 Get updated hours and menu here: Funky Pelican

 The waves were insane the day we were there due to storms, but we were able to see people fishing from the pier.

-Is Flagler Beach a nice beach?
+Is Flagler Beach private?

 Yes, Flagler Beach is a very nice beach.
 The sand is a pretty mixture of colors and soft to walk on.